Any thought on the use and safety of stable value funds in a 401(k)?

 Is a Stable Value Fund Right for You?

-As with much of investing, it’s a trade-off.
-When opting for a stable value fund over a high-quality bond fund, investors no longer have interest rate risk.
+As with mu>Is a Stable Value Fund Right for You?ing for a stable value fund over a high-quality bond fund, investors no longer have interest rate risk.
 Instead, they have insurance company solvency risk (default risk), higher costs, and they might lose the superior performance offered by high-quality bonds during stock market panics—especially if redemption restrictions prevent them from rebalancing.

 Whether opting for stable value or high-quality bond funds, investors are subject to inflation risk.
 That’s why having a low-cost, broadly diversified portfolio of stocks and bonds almost always makes sense.